 - What level of Skiing you are at

-The emphasis is moving away from traditional race skis with the skier cross and all-terrain performance skis allowing advanced and expert skiers the benefits of race technology generated at world cup level combined with wider waist widths and the deeper sidecuts flowing through from freeride skis.
+The emphasis has moved away from traditional race skis.
+Carving/on-piste and all-mountain performance skis offer advanced and expert skiers the benefits of race technology, generated at world cup level, combined with wider waist widths and the deeper sidecuts flowing through from freeride skis.

 - What type of skier are you?